 Tuscan

-Modern European Style And European Interior Design4Image source: JAUREGUI Architecture Interiors Construction
+Image source: JAUREGUI Architecture Interiors Construction

-While the Tuscan countryside is based in Italy, that doesn’t mean that it is protected from influences from countries such as France or Spain, which are positioned along Mediterranean Coast Line.
+While the Tuscan countryside is based in Italy, that doesn’t mean that it is protected from influences from countries such as France or Spain, which are positioned along the Mediterranean Coastline.
+Traces from the old Etruscan culture and the Renaissance can be seen in the Tuscan farmhouse-style interior as well.

 Victorian

-Modern European Style And European Interior Design12Image source: Siemasko + Verbridge
+Image source: Siemasko + Verbridge

 Victorian interior design can be traced back to nineteenth-century England.
 Tidiness and ornamentation define the Victorian design.
 Objects fill surfaces that mirror the owner’s thoughts and interests.
 Victorian style is one of the darkest styles when it comes to European interiors.
 The rooms were small and darkly painted.

 In the front of a Victorian home, formal entertainment spaces can be found.
 Small-sized carved wooden furniture is fitted into this European-style living room.
-The chairs and furnishing were mainly small in scale and are made from carved wood.
+The chairs and furnishings were mainly small in scale and are made from carved wood.

 Baroque

-Modern European Style And European Interior Design13Image source: Kevin Kelly Interiors
+Image source: Kevin Kelly Interiors

 Mediterranean

-Modern European Style And European Interior Design14Image source: Dewson Construction Company
+Image source: Dewson Construction Company

-Build with thin stucco or plaster walls, wooden ceilings and marble or tile floors and painted with golden yellow, olive green, rich red and cobalt blue, this style influences a range of interior trends and can be found on the best interior design sites around the world.
+The first thing you notice when visiting Mediterranean countries such as Greece, Spain, or Italy is the Mediterranean style in decorating, which includes a lot of coastal design elements such as open spaces and outdoor patios.
+Built with thin stucco or plaster walls, wooden ceilings, marble or tile floors, and painted with golden yellow, olive green, rich red, and cobalt blue, this style influences a range of interior trends and can be found on the best interior design sites around the world.

 Art Deco

 Beginning in Paris in 1908, Art Deco interior design slowly spread around Europe and the world by 1935.
 Art Deco made its way into America and can be found in places like Miami, where European styles shaped architecture.
+Notable structures in Miami’s Art Deco district bear witness to the European influence on the American scenic landscape.

 French Provincial

-Modern European Style And European Interior Design5Image source: Jonathan Ivy Productions
+Image source: Jonathan Ivy Productions

 Italian

-Modern European Style And European Interior Design6Image source: Lompier Interior Group
+Image source: Lompier Interior Group

+There is simply no way to go wrong with choosing this style.
+It’s modern and luxurious.
+Scarpa, Sottsass, or even Armani come to mind when you think about this European-style interior design.
 Italy never fails to set standards with its interior decorating trends and leading designers.
 When it comes to the latest home décor styles, Italy will always have an influence.

 Accents

+This design is defined by Old World accents.
+A variety of pottery, terracotta, damask draperies, wrought iron, and an aged finish will complete your design.
 Overwhelm your home with knick-knacks and accent pieces that fill you with joy in the middle of your room so they become a part of it.

-• Aubusson rugs
+- Aubusson rugs

-• Brocades
+- Brocades

-• Fringe, tassels and beaded trim
+- Fringe, tassels, and beaded trim

-• Leather
+- Leather

-• Radiant silks
+- Radiant silks

-• Small cotton prints
+- Small cotton prints

-• Stripes
+- Stripes

-• Tapestry patterns
+- Tapestry patterns

-• Velvet
+- Velvet

 Furniture

-A keen design element is a kitchen island with a butcher block or marble top which serves as a works space and a place you can hold gatherings.
-A kitchen island will often feature on top home design blogs due to its versatility.
+A keen design element is a kitchen island with a butcher block or marble top, serving as a workspace and a place for gatherings.
+A kitchen island will often feature in top home design blogs due to its versatility.
+If you’re influenced by European interior decorating, you should include wood-framed couches and chairs, and heavily colored and textured cushions.
+The room should be inviting and formal, but also have a lived-in appearance.

-Additional Elements Of European decor
+Additional Elements of European Decor

-Modern European Style And European Interior Design9Image source: Brian Dittmar Design, Inc.
+Image source: Brian Dittmar Design, Inc.

-Another way to support the design is by adding interior décor trends such as woven shades, bamboo, wicker furniture, and unusable decorative trunks.
+Another way to support the design is by adding interior décor trends such as woven shades, bamboo, wicker furniture, and decorative trunks.
 Search European lifestyle blogs for more ideas on décor trends.
-As you get to know the trending home décor, you’ll become more familiar with the choices on offer, and how this fits in with European decorating ideas.
+As you get to know the trending home décor, you’ll become more familiar with the choices on offer and how this fits in with European decorating ideas.

 Whether you are seeking to recreate a modern country farmhouse or a classic French farmhouse interior, you’ll have a range of choices at your fingertips.
+Integrate elements like modern European style furniture or vintage European decor to achieve the desired ambiance.

 FAQ On European Interior Design